joshuadavidthomas/django-github-app/README.md

 > django-github-app needs to create `Installation` and `Repository` models in your database to track where your GitHub App is installed.
 How this happens depends on your setup method:
 >
 > - **New GitHub App**: When you install the app for the first time, GitHub sends an `installation.created` webhook event. django-github-app automatically creates the necessary models when it receives this event.
-> - **Existing GitHub App**: If the app is already installed, no `installation.created` webhook event is sent.
-You must use the `github import-app` management command to manually create the models.
+> - **Existing GitHub App**: If the app is already installed, no `installation.created` webhook event is sent. django-github-app will automatically create the models when it receives the first `installation_repositories` event (e.g., when repositories are added/removed).
+Alternatively, you can use the `github import-app` management command to import the installation immediately.

 #### Create a New GitHub App